CDCgov/phdi/containers/trigger-code-reference/description.md

 3. Navigate to `/phdi/containers/trigger-code-reference/`.
 4. Run `docker build -t trigger-code-reference .`.

+### Running via docker-compose (WIP)

+The DIBBS Trigger Code Reference can be run with `docker compose`.
+This is useful if you have an ARM based machine.
+This can be run with `docker compose up --build`.
+See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

 ### The API

 When viewing these docs from the `/redoc` endpoint on a running instance of the TCR or the DIBBs website, detailed documentation on the API will be available below.